arnonram/swade-npc-importer/README.md

 A Savage Worlds Adventure Edition NPC (and PC) stat block importer for [Foundry VTT](https://foundryvtt.com/).

 ## How to use it...
+0. Go to [Settings -> Select Item Compendiums](#some-configurations), and mark any Compendium you wish NPC Importer to use.
+No selecting anyting will cycle through all compendiums and use the first relevant entry.
 1. Copy the desired statblock (ctr+c, into the clipboard)
 2. Click on the NPC Importer button at the buttom of the **Actors Directory**